Color picker

 if (!editor) return

-if (hasSelection && customHexes.length > prevColorCountRef.current) {
+if (editor.getSelectedShapeIds().length > 0) {

-const key = `custom-${customHexes.length}` as CustomColorKey
+const key = `custom-${hexes.length}` as CustomColorKey

 editor.setStyleForSelectedShapes(DefaultColorStyle, key)